972C8/bucket-webapp/README.md

 The domain model describes the domain objects / entities that are found in `ch.fhnw.bucket.data.domain`.
 Note that for clarity getters and setters are not included in the domain model.

+Classes included:

+- Avatar, which is our name for a User
+- Bucket, which is a category
+- Location, which is a text address displayed using the Google Maps API
+- Label, which is used to label a BucketItem
+- BucketItem, is at the core of the app.
+Avatars create bucket items of things they want to accomplish in the future.
+BucketItems hold many different data, and Bucket, Label, Location, and BucketItemImage can be assigned them.
+- AbstractImage, is the abstract class from which two types of images are extended.
+ProfilePicture to upload a new profile picture for an avatar, and BucketItemImage to upload an image for a bucket item.

 Key points include:

 - The entity **AbstractImage** is an abstract class with inheritance to both BucketItemImage and ProfilePicture.
 They are used to store information about uploaded Images as profile pictures or images for bucket items.